cythnn/cythnn/README.md

 - ConvertWordIds (ConvertWordIds.py): transforms the stream of words (strings) to an array of word index numbers by lookup in vocab
 - DownSample.py: reduces the occurrences of frequently occurring terms using the downsample parameter
 - ContextWindow (w2vContextWindows.cy): adds context boundaries to every word position, by sampling a window size from a uniform distribution and taking sentence boundaries and file-part cutoffs into account.
-- trainSkipgramHS (w2vSkipgramHS.cy): learns the embeddings using Skipgram and Hierarchical Softmax
+- Word2Vec (Word2Vec.cy): a factory that selects the implementation of the appropriate learning architecture, by default Skipgram and Hierarchical Softmax.
+Configure cbow=1 to use CBOW and negative > 0 to use negative sampling instead of HS.
+For SkigramHS, when cacheinner > 0 the cached version is selected for faster multithreading using > 8 threads.

-he data folder contains a few data samples, of which text8 is a standard collection consisting of a preprocessed for 100M of Wikipedia that can be used to benchmark against other implementations.
+The data folder contains text8 which is a standard collection consisting of a preprocessed for 100M of Wikipedia that can be used to benchmark against other implementations.
 A learned model can be saved in binary form, you can use with the original evaluation tool written in C (http://http://word2vec.googlecode.com/svn/trunk/) or the evaluation tool in Gensim for Python.

-./compute-accuracy saved_model.bin <questions-words.txt
+- ./compute-accuracy saved_model.bin <questions-words.txt